anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.4"></a>
 ## 4.4 Container runtimes

 The chosen runtime must be conformant with the [Kubernetes Container Runtime Interface (CRI)](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/) and the [Open Container Initiative (OCI) runtime spec](https://github.com/opencontainers/runtime-spec).
-Examples of container runtimes that are conformant with these specification are (note this is not a complete list and in no particular order):
+Examples of container runtimes that are conformant with these specification in no particular order are:
 - container-d (with CRI plugin enabled, which it is by default)
 - Docker CE (via the dockershim, which is currently built in to the kubelet)
 - CRI-O
 - Frakti
+The above list is by no means intended to be a complete listing of all the possible options for container runtimes.

-To support `req.inf.vir.01` the architecture specifies the usage of a container runtime with the capability of Kernel isolation:
+To support `req.inf.vir.01` the architecture specifies the use of a container runtime with the capability for Kernel isolation:
 - kata-containers

-These specifications cover the [full lifecycle of a container](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) `creating > created > running > stopped` which includes the use of storage that is required during this lifecycle - this is management of the Host OS filesystem by the container runtime.
-This lifecycle management by the container runtime (when conformant with the above specifications) supports the ephemeral storage for Pods.
+These specifications cover the [full lifecycle of a container](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) `creating > created > running > stopped` which includes the use of any storage required during the lifecycle of the container, including the management of the Host OS filesystem by the container runtime.
+This lifecycle management by the container runtime (when conformant with the above specifications) supports ephemeral storage for Pods.

-To support the isolation of the resources used by the infrastructure from the resources used by the workloads the architecture specifies the usage of the Kubernetes CPU Manager and [CPU Pooler](https://github.com/nokia/CPU-Pooler/).
+To support the isolation of the resources used by the infrastructure from the resources used by the workloads the architecture specifies the use of the Kubernetes CPU Manager and [CPU Pooler](https://github.com/nokia/CPU-Pooler/).

 > Todo: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.